andreigue/vex-123-for-parents/vex123_parent_guide.md

 ![Loop incrementing counter using + operator](./figures/screenshot9-counter-increment2.png)
 *We can also use the "set counter" block in order to add 1 to the previous counter value each time the loop is entered.*

+The last block in the loop updates the value of counter by adding 1 to its current value.
+So if counter was previously 1, it would now become 2 after this block executes.

 ### Beyond simple repetition: logical operators

 So far, we've explored comparison operators that help determine whether a condition is met, such as whether a `counter` is less than 4.
 These operators are fundamental for making decisions in loops and if statements.